Walk to End Alzheimer's: Thank you SEGA for Creating Judgment

 Letter to SEGA

-You see, I’m a fan of the Like a Dragon (Yakuza) series.
-I originally got introduced to the series back around 2011 when I was looking for something to play on my new PS3.
-People were telling me how great Yakuza 3 was, and I decided to take their advice and try it out.
-Honestly my biggest let down at the time was not having access to Yakuza 1 and 2 to truly appreciate it.
+You see, I’m a long-time fan of the Like a Dragon (Yakuza) series.
+I was first introduced to the series around 2011 when I was looking for something to play on my new PS3.
+People were telling me how great Yakuza 3 was, so I decided to take their advice and try it out.
+Honestly, my biggest letdown at the time was not having access to Yakuza 1 and 2 to truly appreciate the story.
 It was fun, but I felt like I was missing so much.
-I figured I would never get a chance to go back, and I kinda put the series on the back burner.
-I skipped Yakuza 4, and 5, but when Yakuza 0 was announced it changed everything for me.
-It’s a game I felt I had to have, and I went out and bought it on day one.
-From then on out, I made sure to pick up every release, and have been a fan since.
-However, things changed with Judgment…
+I figured I would never get a chance to go back, so I put the series on the back burner.
+I skipped Yakuza 4 and 5, but when Yakuza 0 was announced, it changed everything for me.
+It was a game I felt I had to have, and I went out and bought it on day one.
+From then on out, I made sure to pick up every release and have been a loyal fan ever since.

-When 2020 happened, and covid had us locked inside.
-The unthinkable happened.
+When 2020 arrived and the COVID-19 pandemic had us locked inside, the unthinkable happened.
 I met the girl of my dreams!
 She had just started working with my mom, and my mom felt like we both had a lot in common and should meet.
-So she set us up (although she tried to make it appear like it wasn’t a setup!) and we pretty much clicked from the moment we started texting each other.
-Her name was Allison, and one of the first things I learned about her was she had just lost her best friend — her grandpa.
-Sadly he had been fighting Alzheimer’s for the last few years, and Allison had been by his side every step of the way.
-She became an advocate for the Alzheimer’s Association, and started fund raising to help find a cure for the horrible disease.
-One of the first things she told me about in our texts was how close she was to her grandpa, and how she would be once again taking part in the Walk to End Alzheimer’s event — which she then invited me to.
+So she set us up (although she tried to make it appear like it wasn’t a setup!) and we pretty much clicked from the moment we started texting.
+Her name was Allison, and one of the first things I learned about her was that she had recently lost her best friend—her grandpa.

-As for me, my grandma on my dad’s side had Alzheimer’s nearly my entire life, so this was something that effected me as well.
-I remember turning 6 years old and just seeing my grandma as my grandma at my birthday.
-I didn’t think anything of it at the time, but this would become one of my only memories of when she was herself.
-Sadly she would suffer a massive stroke not too long after, and it would eventually turn into full on Alzheimer’s.
-She didn’t remember who she was, she didn’t know who her family was, and almost daily she relived the realization that her own husband had died years before.
-It was horrible, and even as a little kid I realized just how sad it was that I would never really get to know my dad’s mom.
+She didn't remember who she was, she didn't know who her family was, and almost daily she relived the painful realization that her own husband had died years before.
+It was horrible, and even as a little kid, I realized just how sad it was that I would never truly get to know my dad’s mom.
 It eventually got to the point where she even believed she was being held as a prisoner in her own house.
 She assumed her own son (who she no longer remembered) was her kidnapper, and she tried to escape almost daily.
-He didn’t let this stop him however.
-He still loved his mom, and did everything he could to make sure all her needs were met.
+He didn’t let this stop him, however.
+He still loved his mother and did everything he could to make sure all her needs were met.
 He dedicated his life to taking care of her, and did so until the day she died.
 This is the grandma I knew until I was 14, and there was nothing that could be done.
 Alzheimer’s completely took her from us.

-Anyway… Jumping back to 2020… It’s because of the walk that me and Allison finally met face to face.
-I invited her over to my house the day before so we could meet before the walk, but the walk itself was the first time we went out and did something together.
-It’s also when I got to meet her parents, and some of her other family members as well!
+Jumping back to 2020, it is because of the walk that Allison and I finally met face-to-face.
+I invited her over to my house the day before so we could meet first, but the walk itself was the first time we went out and did something together.
+It was also when I got to meet her parents and some of her other family members as well!
 Sure, it was a little awkward, but I had a great time, and it was for a good cause.
-Unfortunately, Alzheimer’s isn’t something you hear a lot about, and so many people take their own memories for granted.
-The sad truth is, many of us will grow old and develop some form of dementia, and many of the elderly population is currently living in this reality.
-So many people turn a blind eye to it however, but the problem continues to persist.

-The fact that Judgment revolved around Alzheimer’s was completely unexpected!
-Again, this is something not many people talk about, nor is it something you see in media of any kind.
-And not only did Judgment touch on the subject, but it went full in with the subject!
-Getting to visit the hospital where Alzheimer’s patients were being treated was just the tip of the iceberg, and seeing the stories being told hit very close to home.
-So much research went into developing this game — it was just flat out impressive.
-And it was very clear that it wasn’t just for the “entertainment.”.
-The way Judgment took such a serious topic, brought awareness to that topic, and let the world know how it really is — it seriously blew us both away.
-It was such a heart breaking story grounded in harsh reality, and seeing it all play out just made the story even better.
-It was something we both could relate to, and it was a case we both wanted to see solved.
-For Allison, things hit even closer to home due to the story’s setting (as Judgment took place in 2018 — the same year her grandpa was diagnosed with the disease), but I too couldn’t help but think of my grandma when some of the stories were being told.
-No game has really ever hit this close to home for me, and I can’t help but wonder how many other people out there felt the same way when playing the game.
-Or how many people came the realization themself of just how horrible Alzheimer’s really is.
+The way Judgment took such a serious topic, brought awareness to it, and showed the world how it really is, seriously blew us both away.
+It was a heartbreaking story grounded in harsh reality, and seeing it all play out just made the narrative even better.
+It was something we both could relate to, and it was a case we both desperately wanted to see solved.
+For Allison, things hit even closer to home because the story's setting was 2018—the same year her grandpa was diagnosed with the disease.
+I too couldn’t help but think of my grandma when some of the patient stories were being told.
+No game has ever hit this close to home for me, and I can’t help but wonder how many other people felt the same way when playing the game, or how many people came to the realization themselves of just how horrible Alzheimer’s truly is.

-Judgment might be a work of fiction, but the game’s messages, and themes are all so very real.
-It’s a story that can reach people, and change their outlook on life.
+Judgment might be a work of fiction, but the game’s messages and themes are all so very real.
+It’s a story that can reach people and change their outlook on life.

 Thank you for everything.